OpenAiTx/OpenAiTx/projects/m1dugh/RosettaStonks/README-en.md

 #### 1. Using GitHub Release

-To use the extension in a chrome-based browser, you need to:
+To use the extension in a Chrome-based browser, you need to:

-- download the file `rosettastonks-chrome.tar.gz` from the latest release on your machine.
+- download the file `rosettastonks-chrome.tar.gz` from the latest release onto your computer.
-- create a folder named `rosettastonks` somewhere on your machine to store the extension
+- create a folder named `rosettastonks` somewhere on your computer to store the extension
 - run the following command in the `rosettastonks` folder.